 - Medication Principles for Nurses

 - Nursing Care Concepts: Chronic Adult

 Many of our nation's 2.6 million nurses work in traditional settings.
 In-demand specialties on the rise include traveling nurses, nurse informatics specialists, acute nurse practitioners, geriatric, hospice, and home care nurses.

 Employment of nursing aides, orderlies and attendants is expected to grow by 20% from 2010 to 2020.
 Job opportunities for registered nurses are expected to increase by 26% during that same period.
 In both cases that is faster than the average for all occupations.* With continued education you can work as a nurse practitioner, clinical nurse specialist, certified nurse midwife or certified registered nurse anesthetist.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition

-The Practical Nursing certificate provides a career ladder for qualified nursing assistants and for advancement to a professional nursing program.
-You must complete the practical nursing curriculum and meet the educational requirements for taking the NCLEX-PN exam to become a licensed practical nurse (LPN).
-As an LPN you offer direct nursing care to patients while working under the supervision of a registered nurse or physician.
+The Practical Nursing course (NURS 136) provides an optional career ladder as part of the AAS Nursing degree.
+After completing the first year of nursing courses, students may elect to take the 8-week summer Practical Nursing course which meets the educational requirements for taking the NCLEX-PN Examination to become a Licensed Practical Nurse (LPN).
+As an LPN, you offer direct nursing care to patients while working under the supervision of a Registered Nurse, Advanced Practice Nurse, or physician.